ippontech/blog-usa/posts/go-cli-from-scratch.md

 ### Add Edit Command

-This next command is fun to use and suprisingly simple to put together.
+This next command is fun to use and surprisingly simple to put together.
 We'll add the ability to edit our saved templates directly from the terminal using your editor of choice.
-I'll be using Vim as my editor but this could easily be modified into flag or config variable to be passed in.
+I'll be using Vim as my editor but this could easily be modified into a flag or config variable to be passed in.

-First thing to do is more familiar error handling, we know where templates live and this command requires a template name so we just have to make sure it all exists as expected.
+The first thing to do is more familiar with error handling, we know where templates live and this command requires a template name so we just have to make sure it all exists as expected.

-Then we will define what command will be executed to start the editor, in this case we will run  `vim FILE_NAME`.
+Then we will define what command will be executed to start the editor, in this case, we will run `vim FILE_NAME`.
 Before we actually execute the command we need to configure the IO to be sent to our terminal.
-Along with that some simple error handling incase anything goes wrong along the way.
+Along with that some simple error handling in case anything goes wrong along the way.

 ```go
 // edit.go